Vicente T. Blaz

-Vicente Tomás Garrido Blaz (February 14, 1928 – January 8, 2014), also known as Ben Blaz, was a Chamorro United States Marine Corps Brigadier General from the United States territory of Guam.
+Vincente Tomás Garrido Blaz (February 14, 1928 – January 8, 2014), also known as Ben Blaz, was a Chamorro United States Marine Corps Brigadier General from the United States territory of Guam.
 Blaz served in the Marine Corps from 1951 until July 1, 1980.
 Prior to his retirement, he served as the Deputy Chief of Staff for Reserve Affairs, Headquarters Marine Corps, Washington, D.C.

 Blaz was elected the delegate to Congress from Guam in 1984 as a Republican.
 He served in the U.S. House of Representatives from 1985 until 1993.

-Early life
+Early life and education

-Vicente Tomás Garrido Blaz was born on February 14, 1928, in Agana, Guam with his father Vicente "Dero" Cruz Blaz and his mother Rita Pangelinan Garrido.
+Vincente Tomás Garrido Blaz was born on February 14, 1928, in Agana, Guam with his father Vicente "Dero" Cruz Blaz and his mother Rita Pangelinan Garrido.
 Some sources state that he "is from" Sumay.
 His siblings are Rosario Blaz Cruz, Maria Blaz, Emilia Blaz Rios, Alfred Gregorio G. Blaz, Joaquin G. Blaz, Patricia Blaz Borja and Frank G. Blaz.
 He was living on the island during the three years of Japanese occupation during World War II.
 During the occupation he was forced to work in labor battalions building aviation fields and planting rice.

 In 1947, he was awarded a scholarship to the University of Notre Dame.
+He graduated in 1951 from Notre Dame with a Bachelor of Science degree.